China bounce snaps five-day equity sell-off

 Steve Goldman, principal of Goldman Management in Short Hills, New Jersey, said there was relief that China's sell-off didn't continue and that there doesn't seem to be any belligerent tone coming out of Greece.
 But by the end of the session, Wall Street had given up most of its gains.

-"There was a bit more optimism this morning and then just a general fall-back as the day went on," said Giri Cherukuri, head trader at OakBrook Investments LLC, which oversees $1.3 billion (1 billion pounds) in Lisle, Illinois.
+"There was a bit more optimism this morning and then just a general fall-back as the day went on," said Giri Cherukuri, head trader at OakBrook Investments LLC, which oversees $1.3 billion in Lisle, Illinois.

-European shares rallied more than 2 percent as Prime Minister Alexis Tsipras rushed to finalise a package of Greek tax hikes and pension reforms needed to win a new aid lifeline.
+European shares rallied more than 2 percent as Prime Minister Alexis Tsipras rushed to finalize a package of Greek tax hikes and pension reforms needed to win a new aid lifeline.

 Without the money it will have to print another currency, probably leading to its exit from the euro.